 Otherwise, this essentially allows you to do everything that you can with the offline card game.
-You can still build up your own collection of cards and make your own decks, and if you ever want to play a game with somebody, you can play online with friends or strangers whenever you want – much easier than coordinating a meetup where everybody has to bring their cards.
+You can still build up your own collection of cards and make your own MTG Arena decks, and if you ever want to play a game with somebody, you can play online with friends or strangers whenever you want – much easier than coordinating a meetup where everybody has to bring their cards.

-The term solitaire technically refers to any single player board game, or other tabletop game that can be played solo.
+The term solitaire technically refers to any single-player board game or other tabletop game that can be played solo.
 What most people think of as Solitaire is actually Patience (as it’s known in the UK) or Klondike (in North America).
 But whatever you want to call it, the game’s a staple.

 Don’t go playing Windows’ in-built Solitaire game, though.
 There are much better options out there.
 Card Game Solitaire and Solitaire Bliss are both solid websites for playing this free card game.
 Both play fast, run smoothly, and between them they include all the variants you could want: wasp, yukon, freecell, forty thieves, and more.

 But Poker is all the more fun when you’re playing for free rather than gambling, so we reckon it’s best to stick to online versions that don’t payout ‘winnings’.
 Also, refrain from signing up to any online casino that purports to have your best interests at heart (they don’t; the house always wins).

 The aptly named 24/7 Free Poker is the best way to play online.
-Entirely single player, you’ll be playing classic Texas hold ’em against AI bots, and can choose from several difficulty settings.
+Entirely single-player, you’ll be playing classic Texas hold ’em against AI bots, and can choose from several difficulty settings.

-Sure, it’s often a favourite among seniors, but don’t overlook this classic trick-taking card game.
+Sure, it’s often a favorite among seniors, but don’t overlook this classic trick-taking card game.
 Bridge is played between four people split into teams of two, and mixes canny coordination with a dollop of luck.
 You’ll play in pairs, as you try to win as many rounds of tricks that you bid for at the start of the game.

 We think the best free online version of bridge is 24/7 Bridge.
 Like its poker counterpart above, it’s simple and straightforward.
 It also includes a long rules section, explaining how to play the game for beginners, as well as some short pointers on strategy.
 You won’t only be playing, but winning.

 You’ll take turns drawing cards from a face-down deck or a face-up discard pile, while trying to build sets and runs that can be permanently removed from your hand.
 Think about what you place down, though, because you won’t be able to get it back.

-A classic of casinos everywhere, Blackjack sits in the same family of games as Twenty One and Pontoon.
-You start the game with a pair of cards.
+A classic of casinos everywhere, Blackjack sits in the same family of games as Twenty-One and Pontoon.
+According to the Blackjack rules, you start the game with a pair of cards.
 Choose to ‘hit’ on your turn to draw another card into your hand, or ‘stand’ to stick with the cards you’ve got.

-There’s a lot of ways to play Blackjack online, but, as with Poker above, we reckon it’s best to stick with free versions that don’t involve gambling real money.
+There are a lot of ways to play Blackjack online, but, as with Poker above, we reckon it’s best to stick with free versions that don’t involve gambling real money.
 Check out 247Blackjack for a slick version that also comes with a comprehensive rules explainer and a list of strategies.

 Starting the game with a random hand of cards, you’ll take turns asking the other players if they have any cards of a particular value (such as any fives, aces, or kings).
 If they do, they’ll have to hand all of those cards over to you.
 If not, you’ll have to ‘go fish’ and draw a card randomly from a pool in the middle of the table.
 Collect four cards of the same value to complete a ‘book’, and complete the most books of every player to win the game.